jorbDehmel/oak/README.md

 For instance, the input rule `meow $$ $m meow` would match `meow woof bark meow`, or indeed any other two symbols surrounded by `meow`'s.
 The difference comes only in the output pattern; `$s` would map to `bark`, but `woof` would never be accessible.
 As far as the output pattern is concerned, that `$$` could have matched anything.

 Input and output patterns are lexed, so spaces may or may not be required within.

+In a way, rules allow you to define whatever syntactic fluff you want.

 ### Defining and Using Rules